Sparse PCA: A New Scalable Estimator Based On Integer Programming: Proposed Estimator

 \section{Proposed Estimator}

-Here we present our proposed estimator for the SPCA problem.
+We present our estimator for the SPCA problem.
+We motivate our estimator using the spiked covariance model~\eqref{Gcov1}---an useful and insightful model that is often used to study the SPCA problem.
+We draw inspiration from earlier papers on SPCA~\citep{johnstone2001,bresler-10.5555/3327546.3327752,deshpande2016sparse,amini2009,krauthgamer2015semidefinite} who study the spiked covariance model, and its variants.
+Although the derivation of our estimator uses the spiked covariance model assumption, in Section~\ref{statreg} we see that our estimator appears to perform well in terms of statistical properties as long as the underlying model can be well-approximated by a sparse spiked covariance model.
+For the rest of this section, to present the general idea and intuition behind our method, we assume model~\eqref{Gcov1} where $u^*$ is $s$-sparse.
 We first recall a well-known result pertaining to multivariate Gaussian distributions. \begin{lem} Let $x\in \mathbb{R}^p$ be a random vector from $\mathcal{N}(0,G)$ where $G$ is a positive definite matrix.
 For any $j \in [p]$, the conditional distribution of $x_{j}$, given $x_{i}, i \neq j$ is given by

 where, $\beta^*_{i,j}=-\frac{(G^{-1})_{j,i}}{(G^{-1})_{j,j}}$ and $({\sigma_j^*})^2=\frac{1}{(G^{-1})_{j,j}}$. \end{lem}

 The following lemma writes $\beta^*$ in terms of the parameters of the spiked covariance model~\eqref{Gcov1}. \begin{lem} The inverse of the covariance matrix $G^*$ in \eqref{Gcov1}, can be written as: